-Beginning in September, compensation was based upon an annual retainer paid monthly in 2016.
-The rates based on position to accommodate those with additional time requirements and responsibilities.
+During 2017 directors were compensated based on an annual retainer paid monthly.
+The rates are based on position to accommodate those with additional time requirements and responsibilities.
 If a director falls into two position categories, the higher retainer is paid.
+The retainer amount paid to a director is adjusted for any position changes during the year.
 The annual retainers are as follows:

-Position R etainer
+Position R Retainer

 Board Chair \$ 42,750

 Vice Chair \$ 29,250

 Committee Chairs \$ 20,800

 Appointed Director & Financial or IT Expert \$ 32,000

 Appointed Director \$ 24,000

 All Other Directors \$ 9,000